simoncrypta/simoncrypta/content/now.md

 ## Reading
 - Designing Your Life: How to Build a Well-Lived, Joyful Life by Bill Burnett and Dave Evans
 - Feel-Good Productivity: How to Do More of What Matters to You by Ali Abdaal
+- Useful Not True (Early access) by Derek Sivers

 ## Music
 ### Recently Added